bmcconeghy/bioinformatics_pipeline_with_snakemake_2019-06-27/README.md

 2. However, often you want your workflow to be customizable, so that it can be easily adapted to new data.
 3. For this purpose, Snakemake provides a config file mechanism.
 4. Config files can be written in JSON or YAML, and loaded with the `configfile` directive.
-5. Let's add the following line to the top of our Snakefile: `configfile: "config.yaml"`.
+5. Let's add the following line to the top of our Snakefile: `configfile: "config.yaml"` and remove the SAMPLES list.
 6. Additionally, let's create the config file (aptly named `config.yaml`) and write this code in it:
 ```YAML
 samples: